The City of Newcastle is organised into four groups, each with a range of responsibilities.

 General Manager's Office

-The interim General Manager is Kenneth Gouldthorp.
+The General Manager is Ken Gouldthorp.
 Areas of responsbility include overseeing the operations of the administration, internal audit and organisation performance and improvement.

 'Well performing and customer focused organisation with a connected community'